deekshitha-3/FitNex/README.md

-# **AI Fitness Tracker**
+# **FitNex - AI Powered Fitness Tracker**
 _A project developed as part of the **AICTE Internship**_

 ---

 ## **About the Project**
-The **AI Fitness Tracker** is an AI-powered workout assistant designed to help users track their workout repetitions accurately.
+**FitNex** is an AI-powered workout assistant designed to help users track their workout repetitions accurately.
 Using computer vision techniques and real-time pose estimation, the app analyzes workout videos or live webcam feeds to provide feedback during exercise sessions.
 This project is the foundation for a full-fledged AI fitness trainer application, with plans to add advanced features and an improved user interface.

 ---